jmhuie/SlicerBiomech/README.md

 - Max Diameter: Maximum feret diameter of the section.

+- Perimeter: Perimeter of the section.
+Note that calculation may be incorrect for cross-sections where the inner vacuities connect to the outer edge or there is more than one island in the section (i.e., the cross-section is not a ring).

-- Mean Brightness: Mean pixel brightness calculated as the average grey scale value.
-Note that calculating mean pixel brightness is the only parameter that requires resampling the Volume node.
-If the segment is transformed, the Volume node will be resampled automatically with the Resample Scalar/Vector/DWI Volume module and a linear interpolation.
+- Mean Brightness: Mean voxel brightness or average grey scale value of the section.
+Note that calculating mean brightness is the only parameter requires resampling the Volume node if the Segmentation node is transformed.
+This is done automatically with the Resample Scalar/Vector/DWI Volume module.

 - CSA: Cross-sectional area.